Is the Mount a Catholic college?

 college-level courses.
 For more information, contact your

 Yes, when you complete your FAFSA form, you are automatically

 opportunities on and off campus to students who demonstrate

 financial need.
 Work is limited to 10 hours per week while classes

 Is there a mandatory orientation program?
 When is

 Yes, summer orientation is

 mandatory.
-We offer two different sessions in the month of the
+We offer two different sessions in the month of July.

-July.
-During orientation, students register for classes, get their
+During orientation, students register for classes, receive their ID

-ID card and class schedules and participate in many different
+card and course schedules and participate in many different

 activities over the two-day session.